Home First Finance: ESG

 Home First Finance has been rated in the category of "low risk" by Morningstar's Sustainalytics with a score of 17.4.
 It has an S&P Global ESG score of 46.
+The company had 450 green home certifications, as of March 2026.

 The company's corporate social responsibility project, titled Project Sashakt, is focused on the upliftment of migrant worker communities in Ahmedabad.